Truck Camper Batteries Pros & Cons

 Truck Camper Battery Charging

-When charging a lead-acid battery, you can lose between 15-30% of the energy from your charging unit to the battery due to heat loss.
+When charging a lead-acid battery, you can lose 15-30% of the energy from your charging unit to heat loss.

-Charging an AGM it is best when it is low and slow.
-A low amp charger (one to 12 amps) is generally also the best choice for charging any lead-acid battery.
-It’s quicker to charge at a higher amperage, but it also can generate a lot of heat, which reduces the life of a battery, just like the heat of summer.
+Charging an AGM is best when it is low and slow.
+A low-amp charger (1 to 12 amps) is generally the best choice for charging any lead-acid battery.
+It’s quicker to charge at a higher amperage, but it can also generate a lot of heat, which reduces a battery’s life, just like the heat of summer.

 Webmaster’s comment – The table below was provided by RELiON, a manufacturer of Lithium-ion batteries.
 Thus, the figures may seem one-sided, biased, and prejudiced to say the least.

 Lithium-ion batteries are 99% efficient and will accept nearly 100% of the power from your charger or solar panel(s).
-The batteries have 10 times faster recharging time in as little as 1 hour from a completely dead battery.
-This circuity is custom made for the battery thus increases its already expensive cost.
+The batteries have a 10 times faster recharging time, in as little as 1 hour, from a completely dead battery.
+This circuit is custom-made for the battery, thus increasing its already expensive cost.
 If you have a 100 AH lead-acid battery and a 100-amp charger, it will take 1 hour to fully charge.
-Yet this type of battery cannot handle being, over-voltage, overcharged, and its discharge.
-One company, Battle Born LiFePO4 (Lithium-ion) Deep Cycle Battery protection circuity is BMS (Battery Management System).
-Another manufacturer, Smart Battery http://smartbattery.com, features an automatic built-in battery protection system (BPS) that keeps the battery running at peak performance and prevents overcharging.
+Yet this type of battery cannot handle overvoltage, overcharging, or discharge.
+One company, Battle Born LiFePO4 (Lithium-ion) Deep Cycle Battery, offers a BMS (Battery Management System) for protection.
+Another manufacturer, Smart Battery (http://smartbattery.com), features an automatic, built-in battery protection system (BPS) that keeps the battery running at peak performance and prevents overcharging.

 Any suggestions, comments – good or bad – please contact us at